 Some experts believe that it is possible for the CCP coronavirus to infect the human body through the eyes.
 This is another of the most vulnerable areas of the body to allow the virus to take hold, including the mucous membranes of the mouth, nose, and eyes.
 These places are the most vulnerable because the parts of the body do not have a protective layer like the skin, which has the epidermis.

 Conjunctivitis of the eyes is quite common

-Mucous infections in the eyes by germs is actually very common and is usually known as conjunctivitis.
+Mucous infections in the eyes by germs are actually very common and are usually known as conjunctivitis.
 There are three types of conjunctivitis: viral, bacterial, and allergic.
 Viral conjunctivitis is often related to upper respiratory tract infections, and bacterial conjunctivitis is caused by a variety of bacteria.
 Allergic conjunctivitis is usually caused by air pollution or by having contact with allergens while wearing contact lenses.
 Keep the following things in mind to prevent virus infection through the eyes.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.